On the job while fasting during Ramadan

 A look of relief washed over Fauzee’s face as he walked into the air-conditioned eatery.
 With his helmet still on and a large delivery bag in tow, he waited patiently at the counter for a woman behind an ice cream counter to put together an UberEats order.

-To “really earn money”, at least 20 orders have to be fulfilled daily, he revealed and you would have to drive around the island in search of an order if there are none in the vicinity, he said.
+To “really earn money”, at least 20 orders have to be fulfilled daily, he revealed, and you would have to drive around the island in search of an order if there were none in the vicinity, he said.

 Now in his second year with UberEats as a full-time rider, Fauzee recalled last year’s Ramadan as extremely challenging.
 He had not known how to juggle both breaking his fast and peak periods for customers, as the timings coincided.